Carbon budget: Recent and currently remaining carbon budget

 Several organisations provide annual updates to the remaining carbon budget, including the Global Carbon Project, the Mercator Research Institute on Global Commons and Climate Change (MCC) and the CONSTRAIN project.
 In March 2022, before formal publication of the "Global Carbon Budget 2021" preprint, scientists reported, based on Carbon Monitor (CM) data, that after COVID-19-pandemic-caused record-level declines in 2020, global emissions rebounded sharply by 4.8% in 2021, indicating that at the current trajectory, the carbon budget for a 2/3 likelihood for limiting warming to 1.5 °C would be used up within 9.5 years.

 In April 2022, the now reviewed and officially published The Global Carbon Budget 2021 concluded that fossil emissions rebounded from pandemic levels by around +4.8% relative to 2020 emissions – returning to 2019 levels.

 It identifies three major issues for improving reliable accuracy of monitoring, shows that China and India surpassed 2019 levels (by 5.7% and 3.2%) while the EU and the US stayed beneath 2019 levels (by 5.3% and 4.5%), quantifies various changes and trends, for the first time provides models' estimates that are linked to the official country GHG inventories reporting, and suggests that the remaining carbon budget at 1.
 Jan 2022 for a 50% likelihood to limit global warming to 1.5 °C (albeit a temporary exceedence is to be expected) is 120 GtC (420 Gt) – or 11 years of 2021 emissions levels.

 This does not mean that likely 11 years remain to cut emissions but that if emissions stayed the same, instead of increasing like in 2021, 11 years of constant GHG emissions would be left in the hypothetical scenario that all emissions suddenly ceased in the 12th year.
 (The 50% likelihood may be describable as a kind of minimum plausible deniability requirement as lower likelihoods would make the 1.5 °C goal "unlikely".)
-Moreover, other trackers show (or highlight) different amounts of carbon budget left, such as the MCC, which as of May 2022 shows "7 years 1 month left" and different likelihoods have different carbon budgets: a 83% likelihood would mean 6.6 ±0.1 years left (ending in 2028) according to CM data.
+Moreover, other trackers show (or highlight) different amounts of carbon budget left, such as the MCC, which as of May 2022 shows "7 years 1 month left" and different likelihoods have different carbon budgets: an 83% likelihood would mean 6.6 ±0.1 years left (ending in 2028) according to CM data.

 In October 2023 a group of researchers updated the carbon budget including the CO_{2} emitted at 2020-2022 and new findings about the role of reduced presence of polluting particles in the atmosphere.
 They found we can emit 250 GtCO_{2} or 6 years of emissions at current level starting from January 2023, for having a 50% chance to stay below 1.5 degrees.
 For reaching this target humanity will need to zero CO_{2} emissions by the year 2034.
 To have a 50% chance of staying below 2 degrees humanity can emit 1220 Gt or 30 years of emissions at current level.